How to Spot Human Trafficking in School

 January is Human Trafficking Prevention Month.
 You may have read about it in the news, but what is human trafficking?

 Human trafficking is a kind of modern-day slavery that involves the illegal transportation of human beings for purposes of sexual exploitation, labor, or any activities that benefit others financially.
 It is generally assumed to be a thing of the past, or something that only happens in less developed countries; however, it still takes place in the United States, even in your school and community.
-Recently, there was a man in Minneapolis convicted of child sex trafficking.
+For example, this man in Minneapolis, MN was convicted of child sex trafficking.

 There are many different types of human trafficking in the US, some of which include forced labor, forced marriage, sexual exploitation, pornography, exploitative begging, and more.